Development assistance in Papua New Guinea

 The messages I'm teaching in particular are around breastfeeding, infant nutrition and hygiene.

-The World Health Organisation has some recommendations about breastfeeding.
+The World Health Organization has some recommendations about breastfeeding.
 The first one is that babies are given a breastfeed within one hour of birth, which is tricky to monitor.

 We understand that babies are breastfed within the first hour, but there are often other things that happen – for example the babies get washed, or there might be a ceremony, or the babies get taken away to be weighed, or have injections.